Tipiokk/BrainSeg/README.md

 - Individual MRI file, you can eventually use template MRI
 - Plotted cell files as .svg (from CellPlot V1.003) or as .geojson (from QuPath 5.3.0)

+## Configuration files
+Each case is controlled by a dedicated configuration file that defines all necessary parameters.
+These parameters are grouped into six main categories :
+- **Manual parameters**: Values that mus be calculated and provided manually
+- **Root**: Root paths specific to the current case or dataset
+- **Technical parameters**: Physical or acquisition-related settings
+- **Data Input**: Filenames or masks required as input for the pipeline
+- **Architechture**: Directory stucture difning where input data is located
+- **Environment**: Specific environment variables, such as paths to model weights or executable binaries

+## Command Names
+All the commands from the BrainSeg pipeline are run from its repository which is located in ~/pipeline/Brainseg.
+From there, most commands are run with the following line :
+`./run.sh <command> path_to_your_config_file.ini`

-## Processing
+## Full Process

-### 1/ Segmentation of histological sections
+### 1) Segmentation of histological sections
+The segmentation step consists of semi-automatically outlining the white matter and cortical regions in the histological sections, using QuPath.

-### 2/ Merge cells based on the performed segmentation
+### 2) Merge cells based on the performed segmentation
-### 3/ Selecting the cutting angle of the brain
+### 3) Selecting the cutting angle of the brain
-### 4/ Making the MRI sections
+### 4) Making the MRI sections
-### 5/ Creating transforms between Histology and MRI
+### 5) Creating transforms between Histology and MRI
-### 6/ Creating some necessary intermediate MRI files
+### 6) Creating some necessary intermediate MRI files
-### 7/ Transfer the neurons onto the MRI surface and Extract connectivity values
+### 7) Transfer the neurons onto the MRI surface and Extract connectivity values

-## Process

-The segmentation is a two-step process : training and application.

-### Training

-The data must be first preprocessed

 ### Application